The best places to go for a night out in Peterborough this week

 The Deeping Stage, Market Place, Market Deeping: Live music every Saturday.

-Turkish Kitchen, New Road: Anna & Jimmy (duo) live from 8pm .

-Parkway Sports and Social club, Maskew Avenue: Warren James & The Hot Band will be performing - doors open from 7pm.
+Parkway Sports and Social Club, Maskew Avenue: The John Burrows band will be performing, and doors open from 7pm.

+The Crown, Lincoln Road: ROCKET’57 from 9pm - popular local covers band playing late 50s’ Rock ‘n’ Roll and 60s’ chart hits.
+Free admission.

+Pizza Parlour and Music Cafe, Cowgate: From 10pm through to 12.30am enjoy some late night jazz on the big screen.

 Clubs/DJ